 To find out, and to better understand how pet insurance works, you need to become familiar with its terms.
 We have listed them below and described what each one means.

 Cat or dog insurance is paid for each month.
 This payment is called a monthly premium, and the amount paid varies from one situation to the next.

 Several different factors affect the cost of your insurance policy.
 Those factors include:

 - Your pet’s breed

 - Where you live

-- Your plan’s deductible and reimbursement level
+- Your coverage’s deductible and reimbursement level

-- Your plan’s annual payout limit
+- Your policy’s annual payout limit

 Many insurance policies require a deductible.
 This is the amount you will pay towards veterinary bills before the pet insurance company begins to reimburse you.